Salinamalek/cra-deploy/github.md

 git branch -d <name of branch>
 if you get message that it won't dlete use git branch -D <name of branch>

+I am creating a Contact component.
+I want to then push it to Github without my netlify updating.
+1 - create a local branch
+2 - create components directory, then contact file